jamesqo/Decaf/README.md

 # Decaf

-Roughly translates Android Java source code to C# code, making it less painful to write Android apps with Xamarin.
+Roughly translates Android Java code to C# code, making it less painful to copy-and-paste StackOverflow answers when writing Android apps with Xamarin.